Today, I wanted to talk to you about a sewing technique that I particularly like to use in my projects, especially for more delicate fabrics.

 - Place the two pieces of fabric to be joined wrong sides together.

-- Trim 2 to 3mm of your seam allowances with embroidery scissors for more precision
+- Trim 2 to 3mm of your seam allowances with embroidery scissors for more precision.

-- place your fabrics right sides together again
+- Place your fabrics right sides together again.

-So, get your needles ready!
+Then, get your needles ready!